Myscelium/myscelium/Doc/DeveloperBook/syncronization.md

 }
 ```

-The code above uses of this system to change the status of a client, then change the sync status of all dependent nodes that depends on this client, then it dreops the connection with this client, what will happen is that when the dependent client made contact with host they will trigger this code demonstrate dbellow:
+The code above uses of this system to change the status of a client, then change the sync status of all dependent nodes that depends on this client, then it dreops the connection with this client, what will happen is that when the dependent client made contact with host they will trigger this code demonstrated bellow:

 ```Rust
 if let Some(sync) = client_sync_status {